-- 1. A completed Heidelberg University Application for Admission with the required essay. - An official high school transcript or equivalent, such as a GED.
-Review of high school or college transcripts are made by admission staff for authenticity.
-If necessary, additional documentation from the high school or college is collected. - 3.
-Official transcripts of any college course work. - 4.
-Results of the Scholastic Aptitude Test (SAT) or the American College Test (ACT). - 5.
-Guidance Counselor Evaluation, if requested.
+- 1. Complete the Heidelberg University Application for Admission. - 2.
+Submit an official high school transcript or equivalent, such as a GED. - 3.
+Submit official college transcripts, if any college-level coursework has been taken. - 4.
+Submit results of the Scholastic Aptitude Test (SAT) or the American College Test (ACT). - 5.
+Submit an official final transcript indicating date of high school graduation. - 6.
+Complete an Admission Essay, if requested. - 7.
+Submit a Guidance Counselor Evaluation, if requested. - 8.
+An on-campus interview with a member of the Admission staff is encouraged.